 A Depressive episode is characterized by three symptom clusters: 1. mood 2. thinking (often called cognitive) and 3. physical (often called somatic).
 MDD may present differently in different cultures, particularly in the somatic problems that people identify.
-The syndrome of Depression must be distinguished from other negative emotional states such as grief.
+The symptoms of Depression must be distinguished from other negative emotional states such as grief.
 The symptoms of Depression:

-- Must be severe enough to cause functional impairment (stop the person from doing what he or she would otherwise be doing, or decrease the quality of what he/she is doing) - Must be continuously present every day, most of the day for at least two weeks - Cannot be due to a substance or medicine or medical illness and must be different from the person's usual state
+- Must be severe enough to cause functional impairment (stop the person from doing what they would otherwise be doing, or decrease the quality of what they are doing) - Must be continuously present every day, most of the day for at least two weeks - Cannot be due to a substance or medicine or medical illness and must be different from the person's usual state